 The recreational fishery is open for most of the coast throughout the year.
-Seasonal closures are implemented to protect egg bearing female prawns from recreational fishing mortality during the critical winter spawning period, January 1 to March 31, through to the end of the larval hatching period (which normally occurs around the end of March).
-Spawner index sampling conducted in the fall prior to spawning helps to determine whether winter recreational harvest may be permissible in selected areas where most recreational prawn effort occurs (Section 1.4).
+In response to concerns about growing recreational effort in the 1990s (and lifting the restriction on hauling traps only by hand), seasonal closures are implemented since 2001 to protect egg bearing female prawns from recreational fishing mortality during the critical winter spawning period, January 1 to March 31, through to the end of the larval hatching period (which normally occurs around the end of March).
+Spawner index sampling conducted in the fall prior to spawning helps to determine whether winter recreational harvest in selected areas where most recreational prawn effort occurs may be permissible (Section 1.4).